Jayna Moceri-Brooks

 Jayna Moceri-Brooks's additional information

-Jayna Moceri-Brooks, PhD, RN, is a clinical assistant professor.
+Jayna Moceri-Brooks, PhD, RN, is a Clinical Assistant Professor.
 Her research focuses on firearm injury prevention, combat-related traumatic brain injuries, and risk factors for suicidal thoughts and behaviors among service members and Veterans, with a particular focus on military culture.
 Findings from her research have shaped federal policies aimed at reforming the care and recognition of service members with traumatic brain injuries.

-Moceri-Brooks is a member of the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government and serves on the community advisory board of the Harvard/Massachusetts General ReBlast research team.
+Prof. Moceri-Brooks is a member of the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government and serves on the community advisory board of the Harvard/Massachusetts General ReBlast research team.
 She has also maintained her practice as an Emergency Nurse for over 16 years.

 Moceri-Brooks is currently engaged in research projects that examine factors influencing firearm storage practices among Veterans.
 She also continues to collaborate with members of Congress on policies related to blast overpressure injuries and firearm injury prevention within the military.